sivakumars/ruby_programming_prep/README.md

 # ruby_programming_prep
-Exercises in the LS prep book
+Solutions to the exercises in the ruby programming book of LS.

+This repository contains a folder for each chapter of the book.